 331. COST ACCOUNTING.
-Theory and practice in keeping cost records for manufacturing concerns.
-Job order, process, and standard cost systems.
-Prerequisite: 131-132, 133.
+Theory and practice in keeping cost records for budgeting, evaluation, and control.
+Prerequisite: 133.
 Five credits; autumn.

 335. TAX PROCEDURE.
 A study of tax regulations and accounting records necessary to facilitate proper tax accounting and the determination of tax liability for individuals, partnerships, and corporations.
 Three credits; winter.